the embodiment of positive non-conformity

 06/ To encourage gifted students to get a REAL education from a smaller university, rather than to pursue a status symbol degree from an academically elitist, brand name establishment

 In a postmodern media and consumer society, the brand name of the institution you go to takes precedence over the actual work that's produced.
 The 'finest' students at the 'top' institutions are unnaturally motivated by a desire to increase their class status, rather than by a natural desire to simply learn.
-Meaningless consumer objects with high sign exchange value that denote social status, such as graduation robes and mortar boards, along with the aforementioned extrinsic rewards, become the main factors and driving force behind such students 'educational' careers, and can be seen as a significant contributor towards hyperreality and the hyperreal condition.
+Meaningless consumer objects with high sign exchange value that denote social status, such as graduation robes and mortar boards, along with the aforementioned extrinsic rewards, become the main factors and driving force behind such students 'educational' careers, and can be seen as significant evidence of Jean Baudrillard's theory of hyperreality and the hyperreal condition.
 It's one thing making your parents proud, but it's another thing becoming an ornament and a fashion accessory to your family and your nation.
-I relished the challenge of being at the smallest and least prestigious university in the country with worse facilities and teaching, and I was based in the run-of-the-mill town of Bognor Regis for most of my course.
+I rellished the challenge of being at the smallest and least prestigious university in the country - with worse facilities and teaching - and I was based in the run-of-the-mill town of Bognor Regis for most of my course.
 And, as depicted in 'Scene 3', there's no conspicuous leisure or media influence here.
 I'm just a perfect, little sweetie who always stays down to earth and who enjoys everything he does for the intrinsic value.

 These three men are all polymaths / Renaissance men of the past whose work spanned a number of different fields: